Prep Your Projects

 Task hourly rate – Based on the hourly rate for each task added to the project.
 You’ll need to enter billable rates for all billable tasks.

-Now that you have an idea of how you’re going to bill for your projects, it’s time to set up a Budget.
+After deciding how to bill for your Time & Materials project, it’s time to set up a Budget for the project.
 You’ll see how you’re doing against your budget in real time so you can keep your project on track (and have a chat with your client if necessary).
-There are two categories of budget methods, hourly and fee-based.
+There are two categories of budget methods: hourly and fee-based.

-- Total project hours – Just like it sounds!
-Set a time budget for the entire project.
+- Total project hours – Set a time budget for the entire project.

 - Hours per person – Set a budget for each individual person on the project.

-- Hours per task – Set a budget for each separate activity on the project.
+- Hours per task – Set a budget for each separate task within the project.

 - Total project fees – Choose this method if you need to include project expenses as part of the budget, not just time.
 You might want to use this if you’re billing your client for your expenses and need to see how they affect the budget.